philc/vimium/README.md

 In `master`, but not yet released:

-- Swap global and local marks; for example, `map m Marks.activateCreateMode swap` and `map ' Marks.activateGotoMode swap`.
+- Swap global and local marks; for example:
+    - `map X Marks.activateCreateMode swap`, and
+    - `map Y Marks.activateGotoMode swap`.
   In a browser, some people find global marks more useful than local marks.
+(1.62.1)

 1.62 (2017-12-09)